theopensystemslab/planx-new/doc/how-to/how-to-resubmit-an-application.md

   * Method = GET
   * Auth is required via a Bearer Token.
 You can get this from Pulumi with pulumi config get gov-uk-pay-token-<LOCAL_AUTHORITY>

-### Proceed with the submission
+#### Proceed with the submission

-1. Copy `lowcal_sessions.data` and paste it into something like https://jsonlint.com/; we need to edit the passport & breadcrumbs to reflect a payment:
+1. Copy `lowcal_sessions.data` and paste it into something like https://jsonlint.com/; we need to edit the passport & breadcrumbs to reflect a payment if it doesn't already:
   * in the passport, add one object variable: ```{ "application.fee.reference.govPay" : { "amount": <fee>, "payment_id": "<payment-reference>" }}```
-      * fee should match existing variable "application.fee.payable" & payment reference comes from prior steps
+      * fee should match existing variable `"application.fee.payable"` & payment reference comes from prior steps
   * in the breadcrumbs, add an entry for the Pay node (find the correct id by opening that node in its' respective flow): eg ```"R72aEBuc3F": { "auto": true }```,
   * add a top-level key ```"govUkPayment": { "state": { "status": "created" }}``` to skip the "resume" page during reconciliation